Raptor Boyfriend

-Raptor Boyfriend is a dating sim, visual novel developed and published by Canadian studio, Rocket Adrift.
+Raptor Boyfriend: A High School Romance is a dating sim, visual novel developed and published by Canadian studio, Rocket Adrift.
 The game's premise revolves around a teen girl who moves to a small secret community of cryptids, set in a fictional Ontario town called "Ladle".
 Like Hatoful Boyfriend and Dream Daddy, the game is an example of the sub-genre referred to as the "absurd dating sim".

 Prior to its release, Raptor Boyfriend was listed as one of "21 indie video games to look forward to in 2021" on Polygon.

 Setting and gameplay

 Raptor Boyfriend is a dating simulator and visual novel, where players are tasked with befriending cryptid teens, set in a fictional Canadian town in 1997.
 The player character chooses between dating both male and female cryptid love interests: a velociraptor, a Bigfoot, or a fae.
-The game has been described described as a '90s teen drama, taking inspiration from 90s teen television and featuring an expressive art style, with bold lines and saturated colors.
+The game has been described as a '90s teen drama, taking inspiration from 90s teen television and featuring an expressive art style, with bold lines and saturated colors.
 Raptor Boyfriend utilizes choice-based mechanics.
 Instead of dialogue options, the player must choose from a selection of directions to give the main character, Stella.